zydou/arti/doc/dev/notes/rpc-meta-draft.md

 then at time `T+delta`,
 `X` will definitely not refer to any different object.)

-An Object ID can be "strong" or "weak".
+An Object ID can be a
+Handle (a strong ID) or a
+Reference (a weak ID).
+Each method that returns an Object ID states whether the returned ID is a Handle or a Reference.

+A Handle is valid until
+it is explicitly released with the `rpc:release` method (or, the session is closed).
-So long as a session holds a "strong" Object ID,
+So long as a Handle exists,
-Arti will not release the underlying object, or close it as unused.
+Arti will not dispose of the underlying object, or close it as unused.
-If a session holds a "weak" object ID, the underlying object may be released at any time.
+Therefore, clients which make long-running RPC connections must explicitly release no-longer-needed Handles, to avoid leaks.

+A mere Reference is valid until the underlying object is freed, but doesn't influence the lifecycle of that object.

 There can be multiple IDs for the same Object.
 (So performing string comparisons on Object IDs